 By breaking down the drawing into stages, starting with the darker tones and progressively ‘lifting out’ lighter areas, a seemingly impossible task is made achievable.

 Drawing the droplets, in this drawing of a jaguar, was very satisfying.
 To do the same, take a battery eraser and make random dots.
-Don’t make them all round, draw wonky shapes, and add tails to some of the drips.
+Don’t make them all perfectly round, draw wonky shapes, and add tails to some of the drips.

 If it goes wrong.
 Draw over it and do it again.

-How to Draw Ripples in Water
+How to Draw Water Ripples

 I wasn’t going to give up and start again because I’d spent too much time drawing the duck already.
-My task was to draw smooth water without the grain showing.
+My task was to draw a smooth water surface without the grain showing.
 As you can see that was only partly successful.

 Further Reading: What’s the Right Paper for Pencil Drawing?
 (How to Choose Wisely)

-To add to my difficulties, I had to draw precise elliptical ripples, each with its own gradients.
+To add to my difficulties, I had to draw precise elliptical water ripples, each with its own gradients.
 I had no idea that drawing ellipses would be that difficult.
 If I was only a fraction out of line, the water illusion was lost.

 I had to draw concentric ellipses, perfectly aligned, perfectly spaced, and with perfect gradients and tone.
-It drove me nuts, and I was constantly picking at anomalies and stray specks appearing in the grain.
+It drove me nuts, and I was constantly picking at anomalies and stray specks appearing in the paper grain.